Facially Dual Complete (Nice) cones and lexicographic tangents: Appendix

+For the three-dimensional faces of $K$ that correspond to the top and bottom faces $F_{11}$ and $F_{12}$ of the set $C$, we use Proposition~\ref{prop:projection} to reduce checking that the sum $F^\perp+ K^*$ is closed to checking that $\Pi_{\lspan F^\perp} K^*$ is closed.

-To compute the projections we use a coordinate transformation that rotates the space so that $F^\perp$ coincides with the last coordinate.
-This allows us to obtain a graphic representation of the set $S$ for each case.
+To compute the projections we use a coordinate transformation that rotates the space so that $F^\perp$ coincides with $\lspan (0,0,0,1)$.
+This allows us to obtain a three-dimensional graphic representation of the projection for each case.